 - Variation: Partner version (amazing)

-Note: I avoid seated/standing pike stretches because I feel it’s too easy to just stretch the lower back (a big no no) instead of the hamstrings in that position.
+Note: I avoid seated/standing pike stretches because I feel it’s too easy to just stretch the lower back instead of the hamstrings in that position.
+Standing splits, however, feels great.

 - Hold Front Splits for 2-4 minutes for the left leg (if you stay in the splits as long as her in the video, that’s a solid 4 minutes)